mathbalduino/go-codegen/docs/go-file.md

 :::tip
 The comment section will not override the package documentation, since it's not attached to the `package` keyword.
-You can freely use a `doc.go` file in the same package folder to define its documentation
+You can safely use a `doc.go` file in the same package folder to define its documentation
 :::